 Cause and Effect Card Game Activity

-This cause and effect activity brings the fun of card games into comprehension practice!
-This is a great indoor game for middle school students.
-This engaging cause and effect activity quizzes your child on cause and effect relationships, and challenges him to use creative thinking skills too!
+Bring the fun of card games and comprehension practice together in an innovative way!
+A great indoor game for older students, this engaging cause and effect activity quizzes your child on cause and effect relationships, and challenges him to use creative thinking skills too!

 What You Need: